mvdan/pastecat/README.md

 ## Pastecat

 A very simple and self-hosted pastebin service written in Go.
-Stores zlib-compressed pastes in a filesystem hierarchy.
+Stores plaintext pastes in a filesystem hierarchy.

 Designed to remove pastes after a certain period of time.
 Upon restart, file modification times will be used to recover the removal time of each paste.